-Diane Duggan, PhD, BC-DMT, is a licensed psychologist, board certified dance/movement therapist, and dance educator who has worked with children and youth with disabilities since 1973.
-She ran a dance program for adolescents with emotional and learning disorders in the South Bronx for 21 years, and her students performed in Lincoln Center, Central Park, South Street Seaport, St. Mark’s Church, NYU’s Frederick Loewe Theatre, and the Apollo Theater.
+Diane Duggan, PhD, BC-DMT is a licensed psychologist, board-certified dance/movement therapist, and dance educator.
+Since 1973 she has created and taught therapeutic dance programs for students with disabilities including multiple disabilities, autism, learning disabilities, and emotional and behavioral disorders.
+Much of her work is based on choreography, and her students have performed in Lincoln Center, Central Park, South Street Seaport, St. Mark’s Church, NYU’s Frederick Loewe Theatre, and the Apollo Theater.

 Dr. Duggan has an MS in Dance Therapy from Hunter College (1973) and a PhD in School/Child Psychology from NYU (1998).
 She studied Effort/Shape with Martha Davis, Irmgard Bartenieff, Miriam Berger, and Betty Meredith-Jones.
 She studied infant and toddler movement and behavior with Dr. Judith Kestenberg at the Center for Parents and Children.

 From 1976 through 1980 Dr. Duggan served as Communications Chairperson on the Board of Directors of the American Dance Therapy Association.
 She is the co-executive producer of the film Dance Therapy: The Power of Movement (1979-82).
 She was the Dance Therapy Program Chair for the Joint Creative Arts Therapy Conference 1984-85.

 Dr. Duggan has created and taught graduate courses in dance therapy at Adelphi University (2/78–2/86), CW Post College/Long Island University (1/84–8/87), Hunter College Dance Therapy program (9/84–5/92), and Hofstra University Art Therapy program (6/99–7/08).